-1. Changing Demographics - changes in local demographics as local residential development expands and census results become clearer, changes predicted to service provision.

-- 2. Climate change unknowns some of the implications of climate change are already captured within the corporate risk register.
+- 1. Changing Demographics changes in local demographics as local residential development expands and census results become clearer, changes predicted to service provision. - 2.
+Climate change unknowns some of the implications of climate change are already captured within the corporate risk register.
 This reflects the possibility of other yet unknown implications from climate change. - 3.
 Community skills and expertise decline in diversity of skills and expertise within communities. - 4.
-Decent homes standard ability of Maidstone BC to ensure its homes meet new guidelines. - 5.
-Economic Instability uncertainty around employment rates, interest rates and inflation increase, and the affect this will have on the local economy, residents financial position and our operational and contractual costs and wage bill. - 6.
-Funding uncertainty ability of Maidstone BC to get funding which matches its aspirations and delivery goals. - 7.
-Policy change uncertainty potential for changes in legislation and other central government policy changes. - 8.
-Resident Wellbeing and recovery potential for residents in the borough to not have long term improvements to their wellbeing - 9.
-Rising health inequalities increasing inequality in access to health care provisions. - 10.
-Stakeholder engagement heightened sensitivity to Council plans leading to increased intolerance and complaints. - 11.
-Utilities Resilience loss of water, electricity, or telecoms over a wide area in the Borough.
+Economic Instability uncertainty around employment rates, interest rates and inflation increase, and the affect this will have on the local economy, residents' financial position and our operational and contractual costs and wage bill. - 5.
+Political Changes following general election uncertainty around the changes that could result from the general election. - 6.
+The growth of generative Artificial Intelligence the growing interest in the use of AI comes with potential threats.
+A team is in the process of exploring this further and developing an AI policy for the council. - 7.
+Rising health inequalities increasing inequality in access to health care provisions. - 8.
+Stakeholder engagement heightened sensitivity to Council plans leading to increased intolerance and complaints. - 9.
+Utilities Resilience loss of water, electricity, or telecoms over a wide area in the Borough. - 10.
+Worsening Town Centre and Retail Instability Uncertainty around how many more major retailers could potentially leave the town centre and the resulting impact. - 11.
+Consumer Regulations Standard As the council pursues the 1,000 affordable homes programme, there will come a point where we will be a registered provider and subject to the new consumer standards.
+New consumer standards will go live in April 2024. - 12.
+Local Government Reform the potential implications of implementing local government reforms.